-Replacement of privacy fence with lower open fence.
+Concern about the replacement of privacy fence with lower open fence.
+Concern the lower fence will allow the large volume of litter issue that currently exist to blow into the neighborhood.
 Neighbors want to block all views into the existing community.

 - a.
-Staff believes that the combination of ornamental picket fence with deep landscape border provides a safer and more attractive buffer for the Public Open Space, which will function as a small neighborhood park for the existing and future residents. - Currently, there is parking on the Property directly on the other side of the fence.
+Staff believes that the combination of ornamental picket fence with deep landscape border provides a safer and more attractive buffer for the Public Open Space, which will function as a small neighborhood park for the existing and future residents. - b.
+Per the conditions of approval, the Applicant will continue to maintain and clean the entire Property, including their Berkshire Drive frontage. - c.
+Currently, there is parking on the Property directly on the other side of the fence.
 Post development, there will be landscaped areas, so the need for a solid screen is diminished. - Safety issues with the bicycle trail termination, at both ends.

-- a.
-The proposed sidepath connects to the existing sidepath on the adjacent homeowner's association property at Berkshire Drive - b.
-The proposed sidepath connects to the existing eight (8) foot sidewalk on Old Georgetown Road in the same location as an existing sidewalk.
-This neighborhood connection will eventually connect to a larger bicycle network. - The site design does not include adequate short-term parking location for deliveries.
+The proposed sidepath connects to the existing sidepath on the adjacent homeowner's association property at Berkshire Drive, and the proposed sidepath connects to the existing eight (8) foot sidewalk on Old Georgetown Road in the same location as an existing sidewalk.
+This neighborhood connection will eventually connect to a larger bicycle network.

-a.
+The site design does not include adequate short-term parking location for deliveries.

 There are 111 surface parking spaces associated with the development and 13 directly adjacent to the mixed-use building.
-Staff believes that this should be sufficient for drop-off and deliveries, in conjunction with the delivery area of the lower plaza. • The proposed development is not compatible with the surrounding neighborhood.
+Staff believes that this is sufficient for drop-off and deliveries, in conjunction with the delivery area of the lower plaza.